Standing cell: Ottoman Empire

 The Armenian hosiery-manufacturer and musician Samuel Hovannes Zorian was arrested in 1895 by Ottoman authorities for being a political activist.
 He was beaten and incarcerated in a so-called "police room", measuring barely 2 sqft and with no windows.
 On the second day, he was dragged out and beaten almost senseless with sticks.
 Zorian was then sent back to the "police room" where he was confined for a further week and was only sustained on a diet of bread and water, with no medical attention given to him during that period.

 Nazi Germany

 Oranienburg

 SA camp commandant Werner Schäfer had two cells built in the basement of the Oranienburg concentration camp in 1933.
 The dimensions of the cell were such that a person could only stand.
-A prisoner surnamed Neumann was held there for 192 hours (eight full days) and was allegedly driven mad as a result of his confinement.
+A prisoner named Neumann was held there for 192 hours (eight full days) and was allegedly driven mad as a result of his confinement.
 At times, prisoners were held in small coffin-sized closets in which they could only stand.